derrickmaples/active-directory/README.md

 <p>
-Create a Client Virtual Machine (Make sure to assign to the same region as the Domain Controller)
+Create a Client Virtual Machine (Make sure to assign to the same region as the Domain Controller).
 </p>
 <br />